reinhake/minecraftServer2/README.md

 The server is setup to be managed by systemd meaning it wall automatically start back up if the server reboots.

 # Changing the Minecraft version
 This is made when Minecraft version 1.21.5 is the most current version.
-If you wish to use this deployment with the most current version, go to the [Minecraft Server](https://www.minecraft.net/en-us/download/server) page.
+If you wish to use this deployment with a newer, go to the [Minecraft Server](https://www.minecraft.net/en-us/download/server) page.
 There will be a link to download the .jar of the most recent version, right click and copy that link.

 In the startup.sh, go to line `23` and replace that link with the one you copied.
 Make sure to leave the `-O server.jar` at the end.